snd/criterion/README.md

 > criterion parses SQL-where-conditions from a mongodb-like query-language into
 > composable objects it can compile to SQL

-#### WARNING !

-**
-this is the readme for criterion@0.4.0. criterion@0.4.0 is not yet used by the newest versions of mesa and mohair. it will be used very very soon ! to see the readme for criterion@0.3.3 which is used by the newest mesa and mohair [click here](https://github.com/snd/criterion/tree/0808d66443fd72aaece2f3e5134f49d3af0bf72e) ! to see what has changed in 0.4.0 [click here](#changelog).
-**

 - [background](#background)
 - [introduction](#get-started)